-Understanding NLP: Your Ultimate Guide to Natural Language Processing
+Understanding NLP in Deep Learning: Your Ultimate Guide to NLP

 So how do these voice assistants actually hear you?
 It’s NLP.
-Learn more about Natural Language Processing, the science behind how machines can readily understand human speech (and human-like speech from machines!) and use it to improve interaction between humans and computers, and how it can be used to change the world.
+Natural Language Processing is a branch of computer science that combines artificial intelligence and linguistics to enable machines to understand and work with human language.
+Learn more about Natural Language Processing, the science behind how machines can readily understand human speech (and human-like speech from machines!) and use it to create human language systems that bridge communication between humans and machines, and how it can be used to change the world.

 Key Takeaways

-• Although machine learning (deep learning in particular) has recently propelled the capabilities of NLP tools and services, there remain inherent challenges with language ambiguity, data sourcing and quality, and ethical use.
+Although machine learning (deep learning in particular), along with advanced deep learning methods and deep learning algorithms, has recently propelled the capabilities of NLP tools and services, there remain inherent challenges with language ambiguity, data sourcing and quality, and ethical use.

 Natural Language Processing (NLP) Deconstructed